tmarfil/terraform_bigip_provider_with_as3/Readme.md

 ---
 **NOTE**

-The bigip_as3 resources refernce two AS3 declarations in the **ordppdtest** directoy.
+The bigip_as3 resources reference two AS3 declarations in the **ordppdtest** directoy.

 ---